lavacano201014/cellar/README.md

   different WINE configurations, but that doesn't mean you need the drastic headaches.

 ## License
-Cellar is available under (the MIT license)[https://opensource.org/licenses/MIT].
+Cellar is available under [the MIT license](https://opensource.org/licenses/MIT).